 109-101-MQ: Physical Education – Traditional Skills

-This course will be course conducted much like a John Abbott College Outdoor Education course (Phys.
-Ed.) that incorporates pre-camp planning and preparation, and promotes the use of traditional tools and the construction of both modern and traditional shelters.
-We project that it will take place over a two-week intensive period on the land near one of the communities in Nunavik.
-This medium will help students shine in their traditional roles not often recognized by formal education, and provide access to traditional knowledge that is not always available to them.
+This course will be conducted much like a John Abbott College Outdoor Education course (Phys.
+Ed.) that incorporates pre-camp planning and preparation, and promotes the use of traditional tools and techniques such as, the construction of modern and traditional shelters.
+The expedition will take place over a one-week intensive period on the land near one of the communities in Nunavik.
+This course will help students gain cultural confidence by demonstrating traditional roles not often recognized by formal education, and provide them with access to traditional survival knowledge that is not always available to them.

 360-CPN-AB: Complementary – Cultural Performance for Nunavimmiut

-The students will undertake workshops animated by Inuit cultural performers and practitioners, and create works and performances of their own.
-Since it is an experiential course, a large part of the course will consist of demonstrating dance, games, and celebrations to the general public.
+The students will take part in workshops animated by Inuit cultural performers and artists, and create works and performances of their own.
+Since it is an experiential course, a large part of the course will consist of rehearsing traditional dances, music, games, and practices that can be presented to the general public.
 Ultimately, the goal of this course will be to celebrate the vibrancy of the culture of Nunavik Inuit, and provide the students opportunities to build cultural confidence and personal development.

 Contemporary Inuit-Government Relations*